passt/miceandmen/README.md

 This repository contains code related to:

-Stumpf et al. _Transfer learning efficiently maps bone marrow cell types from mouse to human using single-cell RNA sequencing_ Communications Biology (2020).
+Stumpf et al. _Transfer learning efficiently maps bone marrow cell types from mouse to human using single-cell RNA sequencing_ (2020).

 ## Additional data

-Due to storage constraints, trained models and processed data used in this repository are archived on Mendeley data:
+Due to storage constraints, trained models and processed data used in this repository are archived on Mendeley data*:

 - http://dx.doi.org/10.17632/csvm3kpkxd.1.

+**download these files and unzip to the project folder when cloning the repository.*

 Original scRNAseq data is available from ArrayExpress: